 Am I eligible for scholarships as an international applicant?

-The Kelley edX Program does not offer scholarships or funding to applicants.
+Kelley programs delivered on the edX platform are not eligible for scholarships or funding to applicants.

 I have a three-year degree.
 Will that count?